ner-join/vision_artificial/README.md

-# vision_artificial
+# Vision Artificial
-Python Code of vision artificial
+Python Code of vision artificial to create, detect and handle pictures and videos.